jonesmarquelle/homework/backend/PDF_ANALYZER_README.md

-# Syllabus Extractor with Google Gemini
+# Backend: Syllabus Extractor with Google Gemini

-This script extracts structured data from PDF syllabi using Google Gemini API, including class name, course code, and assignments with due dates.
+This Python backend extracts structured data from PDF syllabi using Google Gemini API, including class name, course code, and assignments with due dates.

+> **Note**: This is part of the homework management system.
+See the main README.md for full project setup.

 ## Setup